MMBR-IO/moodle-enrol_mmbr_io/README.md

 ## Installation

 1) Install plugin from zip or Moodle plugin directory
-2) On setting page enter provided test public key -> mmbrio_pk_f6c123b1ed369a3
+2) On setting page enter public key from your MMBR.IO account
 3) Go to Site administration->Plugins->Enrolments
 4) Find "MMBR.IO Enrolment Plugin" and enable it (by pressing eye symbol near it)
 5) Now you can add "MMBR.IO Enrolment Plugin" as course enrolment option